 Although this shadowbox takes some time and skill to make, the results are worth it.
 You will have an impressive Christmas decoration that adds holiday spirit and ambiance to your home decor.

 06 of 11

 3D Papercut Christmas Ornaments

 Cut out the adorable paper deer and Christmas trees with the free printable templates available for download.
-All you need is standard 8.5" x 11" paper, scissors and a printer.
-Can we call this craft cheap and easy?
+All you need is standard 8.5" x 11" paper, scissors, and a printer.

 The site also offers a video tutorial for you to follow along, making this paper art almost foolproof.
 You and your children will have a ton of fun making these Christmas ornaments.
-Decorate your tree, decorate your table, heck you can decorate your whole house!
+Decorate your tree, decorate your table, or decorate your whole house.

 07 of 11